-Magellan Aerospace Corporation ("Magellan" or the "Corporation") was incorporated on February 15, 1996 under the name 1169525 Ontario Inc. under the Business Corporations Act (Ontario).
+Magellan Aerospace Corporation ("Magellan" or the "Corporation") was incorporated on February 15, 1996 under the Business Corporations Act (Ontario).
 On October 17, 1996 the Corporation changed its name to Magellan Aerospace Corporation.
-On May 24, 2005 the Corporation amended its articles to describe the designation, rights, privileges, restrictions and conditions attached to the Corporation's First Cumulative Redeemable Preference Shares Series A. See "Description of Share Capital - First Preference Shares Series".
+The Corporation's registered office and head office is located at 3160 Derry Road East, Mississauga, Ontario, L4T 1A9.